 - A pollster interviews all human resource personnel in five different high tech companies.

-- A high school educational researcher interviews 50 high school female teachers and 50 high school male teachers.
+- A high school educational researcher interviews 50 public high school teachers and 50 private high school teachers.

 - A medical researcher interviews every third cancer patient from a list of cancer patients at a local hospital.

 - A high school counselor uses a computer to generate 50 random numbers and then picks students whose names correspond to the numbers.